walkntalk/walkntalk.github.io/readme.md

 ## Features
 <!-- and benefits -->
 * Simple tree navigation mobile web app
-* works on any smartphone
+* Works on any smart phone
 * All data contained in a [Google Docs Spreadsheet]( https://docs.google.com/spreadsheets/d/1Rn5A4kTfGUq_CydN0odiJiDzdfzb_QDLGgXCC7G8Q1Q/edit#gid=0 )
 * Data may be updated in real-time by a non-programmer